hyunsooseol/snowCluster/README.md

 # snowCluster
-Cluster Analysis: This module allows users to analyze k-means clustering.
-Additional analysis will be added later.
+Cluster Analysis: This module allows users to analyze k-means clustering and visualize results of Principal Component Analysis.